JustWhit3/higgs-decay-classification/How-to guides/How_to_run_the_code.md

 ```shell
 source setup.ls
 ```
-and than to run the code:
+and then to run the code:
 ```shell
 python3 Analysis.py
 ```